ocaml-community/utop/README.md

 | C-c C-k     | utop-kill         | Kill a running utop process  |

-You can enable the minor mode using `M-x utop-minor-mode`, or you can have it enabled by default with the following configuration
+You can enable the minor mode using `M-x utop-minor-mode`, or you can have it enabled by default with the following configuration:

 ```scheme
 (autoload 'utop-minor-mode "utop" "Minor mode for utop" t)